Balaji2682/caboose/README.md

 # Caboose

-A modern terminal UI for Rails development with Material Design 3 styling and Claude CLI-inspired commands.
+A modern terminal UI for Rails development

 ## Features